OCA/event/event_email_reminder/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module extends the functionality of event module to allow to send events reminder emails before an event start.
+Adds a configurable scheduled action (cron) that looks for upcoming events and sends reminders by mail using a specified email template.

 **Table of contents**